 of the Mosuo in a remote area of China.

-Mao Zedong sought to eradicate the matriarchy of these people, which »kept an active love life, ignored the much-acclaimed institution of marriage, and exempted the figure of the father from any importance. « He used state-political power, the power of the kinship, religious violence and the power of the husband to form the embodiment of the whole of the feudal-patriarchal ideology and the feudal-patriarchal system.
-Without success, as the politico-military commissioners and with them the pressure was withdrawn, all returned to the matriarchal habits.
-Not only did the leaders not manage to change the situation, on the contrary, many soldiers were attracted to the Mosuo girls and integrated into matriarchy.
+Mao Zedong sought to eradicate the matriarchy of the Mosuo people, which »kept an active love life, ignored the much-acclaimed institution of marriage, and exempted the figure of the father from any importance. « For the conceptualization of the feudal-patriarchal ideology, Mao used state-political power, the power of kinship, religious violence and the power of the husbands to form the embodiment of the entire feudal-patriarchal system.
+His endeavours remained unsuccessful: when the politico-military commissioners withdrew and the pressure lifted, everyone returned to the matriarchal habits.
+Not only did the leaders not manage to change the situation, on the contrary: Many soldiers were attracted to the young Mosuo women and integrated into matriarchy.
 (Ricardo Coler 2005, Spiegel 27.5.2009, see also the documentary film of Uschi Madeisky: ›Where the free women live‹ on DVD and ›Joseph Rock discovers the Mosuo women’s kingdom of Mother-Goddess Gemu – Matriarchy, 1924 China‹ on Youtube).

-There are many more matriarchally organized peoples.
-Beside the Mosuo, the Minangkabau in Indonesia and the Khasi in India are the best known.
-The German matriarchal researcher Heide Göttner-Abendroth states, »today there are no more than 20 of them, that we would call fully matriarchal, but there are manymore societies with pronounced matriarchal traces and patterns. « Scholars of various scientific directions brought to the light tremendous knowledge of the earliest matriarchal traces from Old Europe to South Africa and from the Atlantic Ocean to China.
-The characteristics of matriarchal peoples were summarized by the deserved archaeologist Marija Gimbutas in her work ›The Civilization of the Goddess‹, she ssys:
+Many more matriarchally organized peoples exist beside the Mosuo, the Minangkabau in Indonesia and the Khasi in India are the best known.
+German matriarchal researcher Heide Göttner-Abendroth states, »today there are no more than 20 of them, that we would call fully matriarchal, but there are many more societies with pronounced matriarchal traces and patterns. « Archaeologist Marija Gimbutas, in her comprehensive body of work ›The Civilization of the Goddess‹, writes:

 »The generative basis of any civilization is its degree of artistic creation,